Brian Wilson: 1961–1963: Formation of the Beach Boys and early production work

 The three Wilson brothers, Love, and Jardine debuted their first music group together, called "the Pendletones", in the autumn of 1961.
 At Dennis's suggestion, Brian and Love co-wrote the group's first song, "Surfin".
 Murry became their manager.

-Produced by Hite and Dorinda Morgan on Candix Records, "Surfin became a hit in Los Angeles and reached 75 on the national Billboard sales charts.
-The group's name was changed by Candix Records to the Beach Boys.
+Produced by Hite and Dorinda Morgan on Candix Records, "Surfin became a hit in Los Angeles and reached 75 on the national Billboard sales charts while the group's name was changed by Candix Records to the Beach Boys.
 Their major live debut was at the Ritchie Valens Memorial Dance on New Year's Eve, 1961.
-Just days earlier, Wilson had received an electric bass from his father and quickly learned to play, prompting Jardine to switch to rhythm guitar.
+Days earlier, Wilson had received an electric bass from his father and quickly learned to play, prompting Jardine to switch to rhythm guitar.

 When Candix Records faced financial difficulties and sold the Beach Boys' master recordings to another label, Murry ended their contract.
 As "Surfin faded from the charts, Wilson collaborated with local musician Gary Usher to produce demo recordings for new tracks, including "409" and "Surfin' Safari".
 Capitol Records were persuaded to release the demos as a single, achieving a double-sided national hit.

-1962–1963: Early productions and freelancing

 Brian Wilson is the Beach Boys.
 He is the band.
 We're his fucking messengers.
 He is all of it.
 Period.
 We're nothing.
 He's everything.